tacone/loki/readme.md

 ## Filesystem Layout

+- `config/` : use this directory to store your configs
 - `data/` : the db data, and npm cache is saved here
 - `docker/` : the docker-compose files for the various containers
 - `frontend/` : the frontend application code